ronnie-dumesh/weather-app/README.md

 To update tomorrow's weather for each city in cities, run "node weatherUpdate.js"

-To send emails to every user in users, run node "emailer.js"
+To send emails to every user in users, run "node emailer.js"